Stan Polley: Embezzlement

 In 1971, Polley was named during US Senate investigation hearings as an intermediary between unnamed crime figures and a New York Supreme Court judge.
 Most of Polley's American clients said they were already suspicious of their manager by this point, but the publicity of the hearings convinced several to sever ties with him.

 The following year, in 1972, Polley negotiated a record contract with Warner Bros.
 Records for Badfinger, which had its advances paid into an escrow account belonging to Polley.
 In 1974, Warner's publishing division filed a lawsuit against Polley when it was unsuccessful in locating the funds.
 The legal morass crippled Badfinger financially; leading to band leader Pete Ham taking his own life on April 24, 1975.
 His suicide note directly blamed Polley for his financial ruin.
 Eight years later bandmate Tom Evans died by suicide on November 19, 1983.

 Conviction

 In 1991, Polley pleaded no contest to charges of misappropriating funds and money laundering in Riverside County, California.
 Aeronautics engineer Peter Brock accused Polley of swindling him out of $250,000 after the two set up a corporation to manufacture airplane engines.
 Polley was placed on probation for five years and ordered by the court to return all missing funds to Brock, although the complainant said the restitution never materialized.

 Death

 Polley died in Rancho Mirage, California, on July 20, 2009.

 Clients

-Polley's clients included singer-producer Hank Medress, musician Al Kooper, singer Lou Christie, Michael Cooper, Charles Calello, Sandy Linzer, Marty Ross and Bob Lewis.
+Polley's clients included Badfinger, singer-producer Hank Medress, musician Al Kooper, singer Lou Christie, Michael Cooper, Charles Calello, Sandy Linzer, Marty Ross and Bob Lewis.
 Multiple financial dealings by Polley were found to be irregular and to the detriment of his clients, scamming them and causing the acts to fall apart.